arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 Thus, the only role with full permissions is the Admin, which basically corresponds to the owner of the Arduino Cloud for Business plan.

-In addition, we add a Service Account, which should be the one dedicated to the creation and maintenance of API Keys Tokens.
+In addition to manager/editor/viewer roles, we added a Service Account, which should be the one dedicated to the creation and maintenance of API Keys Tokens.
 We recommend having at least one Service Account for each Shared Space and linking it to a non-personal email account.
-In this way, API Keys do not risk getting lost by a specific user.
+In this way, API Keys do not risk getting lost with the cancellation of a personal email address.

-##### Add A New Member
+#### Add A New Member

-In order to add a new member, click on **ADD MEMBER** in the top right-hand corner.
+In order to add a new member, click on **Add member** in the top right-hand corner.

 ![Add a new member](assets/members-home.png "Add a new member")